informational alert

 Clean & Safe District

-The Clean & Safe District is one of three enhanced services districts in Portland, where property owners fund enhanced services such as trash cleanup, graffiti removal and business development.
+The Clean & Safe District is one of three Enhanced Services Districts where property management license fees are collected in order to fund enhanced services such as trash cleanup, events, visitor attraction, and business development.

 About Enhanced Services Districts